 During a build session, adults will witness children manipulating the components of Rigamajig® to meet the needs of their learning level.
 Some children spend the session satisfied with two objects.
 While other children will use nuts and wingbolts to make random connecting pieces, deciding what "it" is after they have completed their creation.
 Meanwhile, other children will have an idea from the beginning and proceed to create that specific concept.
 It is important to realize that all of these stages are valuable and none better than another.
 Each initial interaction and interest is the essential starting point of what educators want to validate— an investigation.

-Play, fantasy, and imagination are all part of children's everyday cognitive thinking and investigations.
+Imagination and investment Play, fantasy, and imagination are all part of children's everyday cognitive thinking and investigations.
 It is when these are all manifested in a single activity that children invest and fully engage in problem solving and amazing feats of creativity.

 In this way, children are much like some of our greatest thinkers.
 Teaching and learning is most exciting in the moment when children can utilize their full capacities.
 Rigamajig® can be enhanced with other props and materials that are appropriate for the age of the children in the group.
 Add more rope, sheer fabrics, canvas, pots and pans, dolls, door knobs, and found objects to increase the Rigamajig® experience.
 Providing appropriate space and organization for these materials will impact the way children develop relationships with the materials.